theMonadicNomad/frontendTest/README.md

 Clone this repository to get started.
 Due to a number of reasons, not least privacy, you will be asked to zip your solution and mail it in, instead of submitting a pull-request.
 In order to maintain an unbiased reviewing process, please ensure to keep your name or other Personal Identifiable Information (PII) from the code.

+## How to run
+- npm install
+- npm next dev
+- If it doesnt work then try npx next dev